 - Cooldown – Open the windows, use a light duvet or use a fan or air conditioning.
 Keep your evening attire light and breathable

 - Make your bedroom a sleep haven – nice sheets, good curtains, no clutter or TV, quiet, some organic essential oils such as lavender.

 - Eat foods that help manage Menopause symptoms such as; organic fruits and vegetables (particularly broccoli, broccoli sprouts and cabbage), high fibre foods (nuts, ancient grains, seeds, and legumes), and foods high in omega-3 fats (salmon, sardines and flaxseed oil).
 Make sure to also be drinking at least 8 glasses of water per day.

 - Do relax breathing/meditation before bed – 5 minutes of mindful breathing from your belly.
 Pop on some relaxing music and place your hands on your stomach to feel it rising and falling.

 - Supplementation – certain vitamins and minerals have been shown scientifically to help.
 Especially Vitamin B5, B6, Magnesium and Vitamin C – preferably at once.

 Kirsten Taylor, CEO of SleepDrops, worked extensively with menopausal women in her clinic before starting SleepDrops.
 She saw firsthand how menopause negatively affected women and their sleep, which is why she formulated specialised sleep products just for menopause.
 SleepDrops Menopauzzz supports women struggling to fall asleep due to those frustrating menopausal symptoms.
-Try this product for yourself this month and you’ll receive $10 OFF all pricing options.
 Our Menopause Survival Pack offers more comprehensive support for both day and night!
 Our Sleep Specialists can also offer FREE advice for you so call us today on 0800 345 999 to start your journey to better sleep and wellbeing.